Troubleshoot Azure Automation State Configuration issues

 Resolution

-- Make sure that you're assigning the node with a name that exactly matches the name in the service.
+Make sure that the node name that exactly matches the name in the service, or don't include the node configuration name.
+This enables the node but doesn't assign a node configuration.

 Scenario: "One or more errors occurred" error when registering a node by using PowerShell